Welcome to today's edition of the Rush 24-7 podcast.

 And the media was upset that the shoe missed Bush.

-Here we got a book thrown at the president in Philadelphia, not in Baghdad.
+Here, we got a book thrown at the president in Philadelphia, not in Baghdad.

 And it gets passing mention as an unscripted moment in Philadelphia.

-And it's unclear who tossed.
+And it's unclear who tossed it.

 I guarantee you, if it had been Bush up there and somebody thrown a book at him, the media would have found whoever threw it.